chandanhpcic/docs/source/plugins.rst

-Plugins help extending your security product with additional functionality, some plugins are maintained and supported by the OPNsense team, a lot are supported by the community.
+Plugins help extending your security product with additional functionality, some plugins are maintained and supported by the Reticen8 team, a lot are supported by the community.

 This section houses the documentation available for some of these plugins, not all come with documentation, some might not even need it given the complexity of the functionality.